Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Datify/big_data.md

   The selected dataset was loaded and processed using three libraries—Pandas, Polars, and Dask—to demonstrate their performance.
 The objective was to efficiently read and process a large file while preserving the validity of the data and enabling further analysis, as illustrated in Table 1.
 </p>

-<h3>Appendix A: Summary of Dataset Handling and Evaluation Procedures Across Libraries</h3>

 <table border="1" cellpadding="8" cellspacing="0" style="border-collapse: collapse; width: 100%;">
   <caption style="caption-side: top; font-weight: bold; margin-bottom: 8px;">
-    Table A1: Summary of Dataset Handling and Evaluation Procedures Across Libraries
+    Table 1: Summary of Dataset Handling and Evaluation Procedures Across Libraries
   </caption>
   <tbody>
     <tr>